batect/batect/rfcs/2020-02-telemetry/proposal.md

 [Automattic's privacy policy](https://github.com/Automattic/legalmattic/blob/master/Privacy-Policy.md) is available under a Creative Commons license and could be used as a template.

-Opting out or blocking collection of analytics information would be supported through three mechanisms:
+Opting out or blocking collection of telemetry information would be supported through three mechanisms:

-* `--disable-analytics` command line flag
+* `--disable-telemetry` command line flag
-* `BATECT_DISABLE_ANALYTICS` environment variable
+* `BATECT_DISABLE_TELEMETRY` environment variable
 * Blocking HTTPS traffic to the `api.abacus.batect.dev` domain at a network level (eg. at a proxy)

 ## CLI changes

-`./batect --disable-analytics` would disable both collection of analytics information and submission of cached data from previous invocations.
+`./batect --disable-telemetry` would disable both collection of telemetry information and submission of cached data from previous invocations.

-Setting the `BATECT_DISABLE_ANALYTICS` environment variable to `1` or `true` would have the same result.
+Setting the `BATECT_DISABLE_TELEMETRY` environment variable to `1` or `true` would have the same result.

 ## Behaviour changes

-### On all runs with analytics enabled
+### On all runs with telemetry enabled

-Provided `--disable-analytics` or `BATECT_DISABLE_ANALYTICS` is not set, batect would collect the information described above and write it to disk at `~/.batect/analytics` for upload in the background of subsequent runs (see below).
+Provided `--disable-telemetry` or `BATECT_DISABLE_TELEMETRY` is not set, batect would collect the information described above and write it to disk at `~/.batect/telemetry` for upload in the background of subsequent runs (see below).

-### On first run with analytics enabled
+### On first run with telemetry enabled

-Provided `--disable-analytics` or `BATECT_DISABLE_ANALYTICS` is not set, and that batect is running with a TTY and does not detect it is running on CI, batect would show the following prompt the first time it is run:
+Provided `--disable-telemetry` or `BATECT_DISABLE_TELEMETRY` is not set, and that batect is running with a TTY and does not detect it is running on CI, batect would show the following prompt the first time it is run:

 ```
 batect can collect and report anonymous environment, usage and performance information.
 This information does not include personal or sensitive information, and is used to help improve batect.